Testimonial ++ Volunteer ++ Sri Lanka

-A lush countryside, elephants herds, numerous temples, lonely and lovely beaches – with these words friends of mine summed up their travel experiences in Sri Lanka.
+A lush countryside, elephant herds, numerous temples, solitary, and lovely beaches – with these words friends of mine summed up their travel experiences in Sri Lanka.
 Words that stuck in my head and nourished my urge to visit that apparently paradise-like place!
 So I decided the next country to discover should definitely be Sri Lanka!

-Within a fortnight we wanted to explore everything the country has to offer – but first of all, I had to apply for a visa online.
-Visa application was easy and fast and I finally received it after a couple of days.
-Then I was ready to go!
-After about 9 hours of flight, we approached Sri Lanka.
-I was totally excited and looked forward to the next two weeks.
-Due to the arrival in the middle of the night, we've stayed the first hours at the airport until a taxi drove us to the nearest train station.
+Within a fortnight we wanted to explore everything the country has to offer – Then I was ready to go!
+After about 9 hours of flight, we reached Sri Lanka.
 English is sufficient to communicate with the locals but you need to get used to their accent.
-Since we wanted to see the highlands first and relax on the beaches afterwards, our trip started from the train station in Veyangoda, which is closer to the airport than Colombo Fort and on the way to Kandy as well.
+Since we wanted to see the highlands first and relax on the beaches afterward, our trip started from the train station in Veyangoda, which is closer to the airport than Colombo Fort and on the way to Kandy as well.

 You should not miss going by train in Sri Lanka!
 There are several reasons why: the tickets are cheap (less than 1 €), the view during the ride is beautiful and you will meet many other travelers.
 However, the TukTuk, a local auto rickshaw, is a good way for shorter distances.
 Some trains offer 1st class, but the number of tickets is limited and can only be booked online 14 days in advance.
 Tickets for the 2nd class are limited, nevertheless the wagons are still crowded.
 There is no limit on tickets for the 3rd class.
 So you can imagine how packed it can get during daytime.
 Air circulation is only provided by fans, which are attached on the ceiling of the trains, and by opening the doors – they remain open all the time and you can enjoy the view.
 It is also very comforting that are served cold drinks as well as snacks inside the train.